TRASEVOL-DOG/sugarcoat/doc/gfx.md

 - Feeds data into `extern` variables in the current screen shader.
 - For each key in `value_table`, if a corresponding `extern` variable exists in the shader, it will receive the corresponding value.
 - Both array values and vector values should be passed as list-style tables.
+- Surfaces can be passed as Image variables in the shader.
 - `value_table` has to be defined as a table such as this:
 ```lua
 {